 Academic Research Programme

-As from 2017, we offer financial support for rigorous research projects that set out to produce empirical evidence with relevant implications for policymakers and business in Europe.
+We provide financial support for rigorous research projects that set out to produce empirical evidence with relevant implications for policymakers and business in Europe.

 - Read more